 Heuchera are evergreen, clump-forming perennials with attractive, rounded, shallowly palmately lobed leaves.
-They are mainly planted as a foliage-interest plant, which set tall spikes of flowers in late spring/early-summer.
+They are mainly planted as a foliage-interest plant, but they do set tall spikes of pale pink flowers in late spring/early-summer.

 We have clumps of Heuchera ‘Licorice’ in the back patch with neat clumps of wine-red leaves, suffused with silvery-grey between the veins, and deep red beneath, with sprays of small off-white flowers in early summer.’
-Needs full sun to partial shade in moist but well-drained soil.
+These plants need full sun to partial shade in moist but well-drained soil.